 VNHS senior management and staff in a series of roundtable discussions and surveys which analyzed and reviewed VNHS' existing organizational and communication structures, as well as governance, management, tax, and Medicare reimbursement issues.
-These discussions found that VNHS had four primary strengths: (1) clinical experience-skills, sensitivity to patients' needs, training, and the quality of care rendered by the staff; (2) community service-a broad community base of support; a long record of service in the community; a good reputation; a good product that was flexible to the needs of the community; (3) commitment to the mission-a commitment to patients and the community, and quality staff within the organization; and (4) a good working environment-a management group that functioned well together with "open" communication, a sensitivity by the management to the staff, and a cooperative staff.
+These discussions found that VNHS had four primary strengths: (1) clinical experience-skills, sensitivity to patients' needs, training, and the quality of care rendered by the staff; (2) community service-a broad community base of support; a long record of service in the community; (3) commitment to the mission-a commitment to patients and the community, and quality staff within the organization; and (4) a good working environment-a management group that functioned well together with "open" communication, a sensitivity by the management to the staff, and a cooperative staff.